Home » Sides » Gordon Ramsay Cranberry Sauce-Shortcut Recipe

 Gordon Ramsay elevates an ordinary cranberry sauce with the use of floral and aromatic spices like star anise and cardamom.
 This combo screams holidays…and makes your kitchen smell AMAZING.

-Star anise and cardamom are not everyday ingredients but are still pretty easy to find.
+Star anise and cardamom are not everyday ingredients, but are still pretty easy to find.
 I got mine at my local grocery store, but they can also be found online or at Whole Foods.
 Make sure to get whole star anise–not any extracts.
-As for the cardamom, you want the pods, not just the seeds.
+As for the cardamom, you want the whole cardamom pods, not just the seeds.

 If you can’t find these items, no worries!
 Sub in a couple of whole cloves for the anise and add a cinnamon stick or two.